 are Separated by the .5 Species Boundary Line at SI 24.5.

 Pink Malaya & Color Change Pyrope: There is also no difference in major composition between pink Malayas and Color Change Pyropes.
 Both are varieties of Pyrope that occupy the same composition range on the Pyralspite ternary.
-Distinctions between these gems are based solely on differences in color and color phenomena, which can be due to very small variations in trace chemistry (chromium, vanadium and titanium) and/or inter-valence charge transfer processes that are not detectable with a magnetic susceptibility balance.
+Distinctions between these gems are based solely on differences in color and color phenomena, which can be due to very small variations in trace chemistry (chromium, vanadium and titanium) and/or inter-valence charge transfer processes that are not detectable with a magnetic wand or magnetic susceptibility balance.
 We refer to trace chemistry as metal oxides that make up less than 0.1% by weight of a gem's total chemistry.

 Pink Malayas (yellow points) and Color Change Pyropes (red points)